Submitting Actual Changes to the Documentation

 - The documentation for each product is maintained in dedicated git repositories per product.
 See Location of Documentation and Sources for details about the location of the documentation for each product.

 - Most of these locations contain a file called

 CONTRIBUTING.mdthat outlines the steps required to submit a change for the documentation.
-This process may be different from product to product, so make sure to follow these instructions.

 Submitting a Jira ticket

 If your suggestion is bigger than what you can personally handle or you would like to solicit some feedback on your proposal before submitting it, no problem!
 Similar to the software engineers working on our various products, we use our public instance of Atlassian Jira for tracking our Documentation work as well.

 - If you have a product-specific suggestion, please submit your request in the corresponding product’s Jira project (e.g. PS for Percona Server for MySQL, PMM for PMM, PSMDB for Percona Server for MongoDB).

 - Make sure to select “Documentation” as the Component when submitting your request and please include a link to the public location of the documentation page that you would like to get changed.